DomScripts/dom_fuel/README.md

 <p>It's made to be an install and forget about it script where admins can set gas station owners with many options</p>

+<p>Owners and stats are saved into the database and not reset every server restart</p>

 This resource includes:

 - Admin menu to assign owners and check stats